Living Proof Mag

 Olive oil

 Firstly, vacuum the couch to remove all dust and debris.
 Take away the couch cushions if possible and vacuum all cracks and crevices.
-You know food or debris is in the crevices may have caused the foul odour.
+You know food or debris is in the crevices may have caused the foul odor.

 Then, wipe any wet stains with paper towels to absorb the liquid.
 Make sure not to widen the stain.